TrovePI/trove/content/docs/trove-docs/introduction.md

 template = "docs/page.html"

 [extra]
-lead = 'Trove is a package index that can be used with the bpt build system.
-It aims to provide a place for new and exciting packages to be fast tracked to users.' toc = true top = false
+lead = "Trove is a package index that can be used with the bpt build system.
+While bpt's core functionality is still being developed, Trove aims to fill the place of a extensiable and rapid growth for C++ packages and providing facilities so that new packages can be added with ease." toc = true top = false
 +++